kinode-dao/kinode-book/src/process/capabilities.md

 }
 ```
 The kernel abstracts away the process of ensuring that a capability is not forged.
-As a process developer, if a capability comes in on a message or is granted to you by the kernel, you can guarantee that it is legitimate.
+As a process developer, if a capability comes in on a message or is granted to you by the kernel, you are guaranteed that it is legitimate.

 Runtime processes, including the kernel itself, the filesystem, and the HTTP client, issue capabilities to processes.
 Then, when a request is made by a process, the responder verifies the process's capability.
 If the process does not have the capability to make such a request, it will be denied.

 To give a concrete example: the filesystem can read/write, and it has the capabilities for doing so.